 How many lost people do you know?
-In this video, Rachel Lovingood explains how important it is to get to know our neighbors and people who are nothing like us. evangelism works best through relationships so how can we go about building those with people we cannot relate to?
+In this video, author and speaker, Rachel Lovingood, explains how important it is to get to know our neighbors and people who are nothing like us. evangelism works best through relationships so how can we go about building those with people we cannot relate to?

 The entire video is above, and the complete transcript is below.